Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 The Bottom Line

-Judging by its ingredients alone, Pedigree Little Champions looks to be a below-average canned dog food.
+Judging by its ingredients alone, Pedigree Little Champions Dog Food looks like a below-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.